Malachov/predictit/README.md

 Sometime you can have issues with installing some libraries from requirements (e.g. numpy because not BLAS / LAPACK).
 There are also two libraries - Tensorflow and pyodbc not in requirements, because not necessary, but troublesome.
 If library not installed with pip, check which library don't work, install manually with stackoverflow and repeat...

+Versions troubleshooting => Software is build in way, that it should be the best using latest versions of dependencies.
+In most cases older versions works well as well.
+Only exception can be author's library mydatapreprocessing, which is new and under development (API is not stable) and some version of predictit has dependency on particular version of mydatapreprocessing.
+Clean install of latest versions fix issue.

+Library was developed during 2020 and structure and even API (configuration) changed a lot.
+From version 1.60 it's considered to be stable and code made for library will work till 2.0.0.

 ## How to

 Software can be used in three ways.
 As a python library or with command line arguments or as normal python scripts.